Make the base first

 50 grams brown sugar

 Crush the biscuits.
 Melt the butter and brown sugar together and combine well with the crushed biscuits.
-Press the mixture into the bottom of a foil-lined springform pan and chill.
+Press the mixture onto the bottom of a foil-lined springform pan and chill.

 Next, make the cheesy bit